-25 The data set level indicates the degree of data modifications.
+The data set level indicates the degree of data modifications.
 Level 1 corresponds to the direct observations as collected by the sensors and written by the data logger.
-Except for the time-domain reflectometry (TDR) measurements, the Level 1 data are aggregations (mean or sum) of 3 previous measurements taken every 5 minutes.
+Except of the time-domain reflectometry (TDR) measurements, the Level 1 data are aggregations (mean or sum) of 3 previous measurements taken every 5 minutes.
 Level 2 comprises all Level 1 products after processing.
 The first step of the time series processing consists of removing values out of a plausible range.
+All missing data

+- 5 processing.
+The first step of the time series processing consists of removing values out of a plausible range.
 All missing data within a two hour interval were then automatically filled by linear interpolation.
-If not stated otherwise (e.g., Groundwater section), longer gaps were not filled.
 Resulting values were used to compute either hourly means (e.g. soil moisture) or hourly sums (precipitation).
 Known issues or artificial signals were corrected either by interpolation or complete removal, depending on the length of the affected time period.
 In the last step of Level 2 processing, constant hourly sampling was enforced by flagging missing values.
-Information about the applied corrections along with system maintenance records, the local coordinates of the sensors, and installation notes are provided in separate relational tables of the data set.
+Information about the applied corrections along with system - 10 maintenance records, the local coordinates of the sensors, and installation notes are provided in separate relational tables of the data set.